s-victor/TinyPedal/docs/customization.md

     Note: importing feature is experimental.
 Maximum acceptable JSON file size is limited to "5MB".

 To add new brand name, click `Add` button.
-Note, the editor can auto-detect and fill-in all vehicle names found from current active session, existing data will not be changed.
+Note, the editor can auto-detect and fill-in missing vehicle names found from current active session, existing data will not be changed.

 To sort brand name in orders, click `Sort` button.